Flavour from Fractal Mass Chains

-\textbf{4.
+\textbf{3.
 Conclusions $\&$ Outlook - } Fractal geometry is widely observed in Nature, where intricate patterns and self-similarity emerge across multiple scales.\cite{malcai1997scaling}.
 In this letter, we have constructed a theory of flavour based on the mass chains on fractal geometry.
 For concreteness, we have chosen the Sierpinski Triangle with up to three iterations (the first iteration being a dot).
 This naturally leads to three zero modes, which we identify with the three generations of the Standard Model.
 The mass matrices for neutrinos and charged leptons can be parameterised in terms of a few parameters (up to $\mathcal{O}(1)$ Yukawa couplings) and can accommodate the measured leptonic masses and mixing angles for suitable choices of the parameters.
 Analogous conclusions can be obtained for the quark sector.
+The model is renormalizable, and the mode is stable under quantum corrections.
+The new vector fermions are heavy with small couplings to the Higgs and might lead to interesting phenomenology.
 It would be interesting to explore whether this fractal theory can be incorporated into a UV-complete model or whether other fractal structures can also reproduce the measured parameters.

 \paragraph*{\bf Acknowledgements:} SKV is supported by SERB, DST, Govt. of India Grants MTR/2022/000255 , “Theoretical aspects of some physics beyond standard models”, CRG/2021/007170 “Tiny Effects from Heavy New Physics “and IoE funds from IISC.
 AS thanks CSIR, Govt. of India for SRF fellowship No. 09/0079(15487)/2022-EMR-I. AI is supported by the Collaborative Research Center SFB1258 and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311.